 If you’re a mom, encourage positive male role model involvement in your child’s life.

-If you're a non-residential dad, visit with your children as often as possible.
+Visit with your children as often as possible if you’re a non-residential dad,.
 Avoid making promises you can’t keep.
 You can also be very intentional about teaching them important life lessons.

 If you are an educator, encourage fathers to be active in the classroom.